Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators: The localisation threshold

-While the Anderson localization threshold $\etastar$ marks the entry into the low-transport second regime, it does not by itself determine exactly where the gradient settles within that regime.
+The Anderson localisation threshold $\etastar$ marks the entry into the low-transport second regime, but does not by itself determine exactly where the gradient settles within that regime.
 The observed gradient $\etaiobs \gtrsim \etastar$ is set by the balance between heating and whatever residual transport (nonlinear or kinetic) survives in the Anderson-localized phase --- a balance that our fluid model does not calculate.
-What the Anderson mechanism does determine, however, is that the \emph{boundary} $\etastar$ of this regime is power-independent.
-Since the observed gradient cannot fall below $\etastar$ without leaving the low-transport phase and encountering the extended modes that drive transport, the gradient is bounded below by a power-independent quantity.
-This is the sense in which Anderson localization explains temperature clamping: it enforces a power-independent lower bound on $\etaiobs$, and if the residual transport in the localized phase is weak enough that $\etaiobs$ is not pushed far above $\etastar$, the gradient --- and through it $T_i^*$ --- will be approximately power-independent.
+What the Anderson mechanism does determine, however, is that the \emph{boundary} $\etastar$ of this regime is power-independent: it depends only on equilibrium geometry ($\lam$, $\alpha$, $\epn$) and not on $P_{\rm heat}$.
+Since the observed gradient cannot fall below $\etastar$ without leaving the low-transport phase and encountering the extended modes that drive transport, the gradient is bounded below by a power-independent geometric quantity.
+This is the sense in which Anderson localisation explains temperature clamping: it enforces a power-independent lower bound on $\etaiobs$, and if the residual transport in the localized phase is weak enough that $\etaiobs$ is not pushed far above $\etastar$, the gradient --- and through it $T_i^*$ --- will be approximately power-independent.